Lukian Kobylytsia

-Lukian Kobylytsia (also Lucian Kobylicza; Ukrainian: Лук'ян Кобилиця; Romanian: Luchian Cobiliță) (1812 – 1851) was a Ukrainian activist, political leader and farmer from Bukovina.
-He was the leader of the popular uprisings in Bukovina from 1843 to 1844 and from 1848 to 1849, and a member of the Austrian Reichstag.
+Lukian Kobylytsia (also Lucian Kobylicza; Ukrainian: Лук'ян Кобилиця; Romanian: Luchian Cobiliță) (c.
+1803 or 1812 – 1851) was a Ukrainian activist, political leader and farmer from the Hutsulshchyna region.
+He was the leader of popular uprisings in Bukovina from 1843 to 1844 and from 1848 to 1849, and a member of the Austrian Reichstag.

 Biography

-Lukian Kobylytsia was born in 1812 to serf parents in Putyla, in what is now the Ukrainian Oblast of Chernivtsi.
-In 1839 he was elected by the farmers as their public representative in order to represent their interests.
-In reaction to the ban on the use of forests by farmers, in late 1843 the farmers of 22 villages in Bukovina refused to carry out the duties imposed on them, demanding the establishment of Ukrainian schools, free access to forests and pastures and improving their status.
+Lukian Kobylytsia was born to serf parents in the village of Ploska near Storonets-Putyliv in the district of Vyzhnytsia, in what is now the Ukrainian Oblast of Chernivtsi.
+His exact date of birth is unknown, but it is estimated that Kobylytsia was born around 1803, although other sources give 1812 as his birth year.
+In 1839 he was elected by the farmers as their public representative.
+In reaction to the ban on the use of forests by villagers, in late 1843 inhabitants of 22 villages in Bukovina refused to carry out the duties imposed on them by landlords.
+They demanded establishment of Ukrainian schools, free access to forests and pastures and improvement of their status.
 In March 1844 the uprising was broken up with the help of government troops and Kobylytsia was arrested and imprisoned.